 Say, you are a content writer, can you also help your client with their social media?
 With the help of basic designing tools, you can extend your creative offerings.
 Can you also skim through data and tell them what is and isn’t working for them?

 If yes, bingo!
 You just did the work of three people.
 Your client doesn’t have to hire different people.
 You can always charge more for the work you do—a win-win situation for both.

 Get to know what fellow freelancers in your circle are doing.
 How is their business doing in the current times?
 What are they doing to keep up?
 Being in the same industry, they are more likely to relate to your struggles.

 Ask them about how they solved their problems and share your questions with them.
 You could simply follow them or learn from their mistakes.
 Maintaining good relations with your fellow freelancers might also help you land the right gig.

 Be sure you know what tax rate you’re subject to for your services as a freelancer.
 Get GST inclusive and exclusive prices with a GST calculator

 7. Networking with peersConnect and talk to people in your industry.
 LinkedIn is a great platform for finding such people.
 Don’t just connect with veterans but also with the freshers in the industry.
 Click To Tweet

 Help people out with their doubts.
 Guide a fresher with the easy traps to avoid.
-This will also give you the scope to look beyond your usual work and bring some fresh and new perspective.
-When connecting with seniors of your industry, make sure your introductory pitch is interesting enough for them to connect with you.
+This will also give you the scope to look beyond your usual work and bring some fresh and new perspectives.
+When connecting with seniors in your industry, make sure your introductory pitch is interesting enough for them to connect with you.